South Carolina Stingrays: Media

 The Stingrays are covered by multiple media outlets.
 The Post and Courier provides newspaper coverage for the team.
 The team was covered by sports reporters Keith Namm and Gene Sapakoff from 1993 to 1998.
 Andrew Miller currently reports on the Stingrays and also authors a blog entitled "Rays the Roof," where he provides opinion pieces on the team's performance and transactions.

-Television coverage of Stingrays games is provided over the internet on a pay-per-view or subscription basis by ECHL.TV.
-Games are also regularly aired on WCIV, Charleston's MyNetwork TV affiliate.
+Television coverage of Stingrays games is provided over the internet on a pay-per-view or subscription basis by Flosports, with selected home games via Gray Television's Palmetto Sports and Entertainment channel via WCSC 5.7 and WIS 10.5.

-Play-by-play Radio coverage of the Stingrays is handled by Jared Shafran, the club's Director of Communications and Broadcasting who joined the club in 2016.
+Play-by-play Radio coverage of the Stingrays is handled by Brendan Reilly, the club's Manager of Communications and Broadcasting who joined the club in 2025.
 This coverage is available over the internet via the team's website.

 The Stingrays maintain a strong online presence, utilizing social media outlets such as Facebook and Twitter to engage with fans.
 Video clips of team commercials and interviews are made available via "Stingrays TV," the Stingrays' YouTube channel.